Canada Life

-The Canada Life Assurance Company, commonly known as Canada Life, is an insurance and financial services company with its headquarters in Winnipeg, Manitoba.
+The Canada Life Assurance Company (French: La Compagnie d'Assurance du Canada sur la Vie), commonly known as Canada Life (Canada-Vie), is a Canadian insurance and financial services company with its headquarters in Winnipeg, Manitoba.
 The current company is the result of the 2020 amalgamation of The Great-West Life Assurance Company, London Life Insurance Company and The Canada Life Assurance Company, along with their holding companies (London Insurance Group Inc. and Canada Life Financial Corporation).
 The company is a wholly owned subsidiary of Great-West Lifeco.

 History and ownership

 Great-West Life Assurance Company

 The Great-West Life Assurance Company (French: La Great-West, Compagnie d'Assurance-vie) provided life, disability, and health insurance; benefit and retirement plans; and investment advice.
 It was active in both the United States and Canada.

 Great-West Life was founded in Winnipeg in 1891 by Jeffry Hall Brock, a local insurance agent.
 The company was incorporated on August 28, 1891, with local residents such as James Ashdown on its board.
 In 1942, it was the first Canadian company "to enter the accident and health insurance business."
 In 1960, the company moved to Osborne Street, where it had constructed a new building on the site of the old Osborne Stadium.
 In 1983, the company expanded into a building on the corner of Broadway and Osborne.

 In 1979, US and Canadian operations were separated due mostly to rapid US growth.
 In 1969, Great-West was purchased by the Power Corporation, which made it into a wholly owned subsidiary.
 In 1982, Great-West began offering a universal life policy which differed from those offered by competitors.
 Two years later, in 1984, the Power Financial Corporation was created as a holding company for Great-West and its numerous businesses.

 Great-West Life Realty (GWL Realty) is the Toronto-based property and asset management arm of Great-West Life, established in 1993.